-1. Describe the need for measures to ensure the safety of public housing residents (select all that apply) \boxtimes High incidence of violent and/or drug-related crime in some or all of the PHA's developments \boxtimes adjacent to the PHA's developments \boxtimes Residents fearful for their safety and/or the safety of their children Observed lower-level crime, vandalism and/or graffiti People on waiting list unwilling to move into one or more developments due to perceived and/or actual levels of violent and/or drug-related crime \boxtimes 2.
-What information or data did the PHA used to determine the need for PHA actions to improve safety of residents (select all that apply). \boxtimes Safety and security survey of residents \boxtimes Analysis of crime statistics over time for crimes committed "in and around" public housing authority \bowtie Resident reports \bowtie PHA employee reports \boxtimes Police reports \boxtimes Demonstrable, quantifiable success with previous or ongoing anticrime/anti drug programs X Review of Civil Rights Administrative Report Forms Consultation with Boston Police Department Community Disorders Unit

-3. Which developments are most affected? (list below) Family and Elderly/Disabled Developments
+- 1. Describe the need for measures to ensure the safety of public housing residents (select all that apply) - High incidence of violent and/or drug-related crime in some or all of the PHA's developments - High incidence of violent and/or drug-related crime in the areas surrounding or adjacent to the PHA's developments - Residents fearful for their safety and/or the safety of their children - Observed lower-level crime, vandalism and/or graffiti - People on waiting list unwilling to move into one or more developments due to perceived and/or actual levels of violent and/or drug-related crime - Other: Incidence of alleged civil rights violations. - 2.
+What information or data did the PHA used to determine the need for PHA actions to improve safety of residents (select all that apply). - Safety and security survey of residents Analysis of crime statistics over time for - Analysis of crime statistics over time for crimes committed "in and around" public housing authority - Analysis of cost trends over time for repair of vandalism and removal of graffiti - Resident reports - PHA employee reports - Police reportsDemonstrable - Demonstrable, quantifiable success with previous or ongoing anticrime/anti drug programs - Other: Regular consultation with Tenant Task Forces - Review of Civil Rights Administrative Report Forms - Consultation with Boston Police Department Community Disorders Unit - 3.
+Which developments are most affected? (list below) Family and Elderly/Disabled Developments